 Electric cars have some distinct differences from traditional ICE vehicles.
 Before setting off, it’s a good idea to spend some time understanding how the controls work.

-Speak to the seller or salesperson to understand features you should know about such as automatic start and stop, keyless ignition, autopilot mode, etc. Electric vehicles have maximum torque from the get-go which means you can go 0 to 60 mph in a matter of 3 seconds – so keep this in mind when test driving especially on busy roads.
+Speak to the seller or salesperson to understand features you should know about such as automatic start and stop, keyless ignition, autopilot mode, etc. Electric vehicles have maximum torque from the get-go which means some can go 0 to 60 mph in a matter of 3 seconds – so keep this in mind when test driving especially on busy roads.

-Once you have test driven the car make a note of any faults found.
+Top tip: Once you have test driven the car make a note of any faults found.
 If you do decide to buy the car despite these issues, then use them to bargain.
 Make the seller aware of the problems you found when negotiating to buy the car.
 That way you may be able to bring the price down or get the seller to repair these issues.